matthias-reis/carda-gatsby/content/articles/2022/08/lost-in-kiev-rupture-en.md

 ---
 date: 2022-08-02T17:50:48.936Z
-slug: lost-in-kiev-rupture-en
 typeName: review
 title: '"Rupture" by Lost in Kiev'
 subTitle: A Record we should all listen to
 seoTitle: '"Rupture" by Lost in Kiev is a record we should all listen to'
 description: Lost in Kiev are planning to release their new album "Rupture" on October 7th.
 Pre-orders will be available from August 4th.
 I have already listened to it and advise you to consider buying it.
 excerpt: Lost in Kiev are planning to release their new album "Rupture" on October 7th.
 Pre-orders will be available from August 4th.
 I have already listened to it and advise you to consider buying it.
 image: https://storage.googleapis.com/cardamonchai-media/2022-08-02/lost-in-kiev-stephane-burlot-jpeg-imagine-282828_42454a_1440_958/640.webp
 copyright: Stephane Burlot
 ogImage: https://storage.googleapis.com/cardamonchai-media/2022-08-02/lost-in-kiev-rupture-picture-by-stephane-burlot-jpeg-imagine-282828_414449_1200_628/640.webp